Skyranger 30: Protection

-Additional features include two ROSY (Rapid Obscuring System) launchers each with nine multispectral smoke grenades, a hatch in the hull ceiling for the vehicle commander to view the battlefield from outside, and a coaxial machine gun fitted on the left of the main gun for use as a self-defense weapon.
+Additional features include two ROSY (Rapid Obscuring System) launchers each with nine multi-spectral smoke grenades, a hatch in the hull ceiling for the vehicle commander to view the battlefield from outside, and a coaxial machine gun fitted on the left of the main gun for use as a self-defence weapon.
+According to the released photos, both the hatch and the coaxial machine gun was omitted from the final production version of the turret.